Gianluigi Buffon: Post-World Cup victory

 Buffon wore the captain's armband for Italy for the first time under manager Roberto Donadoni, in a 2–0 home win over Georgia in a Euro 2008 qualifier, due to the suspension of regular skipper Fabio Cannavaro.
 He was later named Italy's second acting captain for Euro 2008 after incumbent Cannavaro was ruled out of the tournament due to injury, and as Italy's replacement captain Alessandro Del Piero was frequently deployed as a substitute.
 He made his first appearance as Italy's captain in the nation's opening fixture of Euro 2008 on 9 June, a 3–0 defeat to the Netherlands.
 In the second game of the group stage against Romania on 13 June, he saved an 81st-minute penalty from Adrian Mutu to keep Italy's hopes alive following their opening defeat, as the match ended 1–1.
 Buffon kept a clean sheet against France in the final group game, and garnered praise in the media for a notable save against Karim Benzema, as Italy won 2–0 to advance to the quarter-finals.
 Italy were eliminated nine days later, when a 0–0 draw after extra time led to a 4–2 penalty shootout loss to eventual champions Spain; Buffon saved one penalty in the shootout and was elected to the Team of the Tournament for his performances.

 Upon Marcello Lippi's return, Buffon was confirmed as the starting goalkeeper.
-He played all three group matches during Italy's disappointing 2009 FIFA Confederations Cup campaign in South Africa, in which they finished third in their group in three-way three-point tie.
+He played all three group matches during Italy's disappointing 2009 FIFA Confederations Cup campaign in South Africa, in which they finished third in their group in a three-way, three-point tie.
 He earned his 100th cap on 14 November 2009 in a friendly match against the Netherlands.
 He was a key player in Italy's World Cup qualifying campaign as they finished top of their group, undefeated.

 In the 2010 World Cup, Buffon was replaced at half-time in Italy's 1–1 draw in their opening group stage match against Paraguay after he had a problem with his sciatic nerve.
 He did not play again in the tournament and was substituted by Federico Marchetti.
-Reigning champions Italy disappointed and failed to win a match, finishing last in their group with just two points earned.
-Lippi was dismissed after Italy's premature elimination from the World Cup.
+Reigning champions Italy disappointed and failed to win a match, finishing last in their group with just two points.